OceanSTARLab/SDIFT/README.md

   </tr>
 </table>

-It is obvious that, unlike DPS which generates non-smooth animations, MPDPS consistently produces accurate and smooth reconstructions, even at timesteps lacking direct observations, demostrating the effectivenness of our proposed method.
+It is obvious that, unlike DPS which generates non-smooth animations, ***MPDPS consistently produces accurate and smooth reconstructions, even at timesteps lacking direct observations***, demostrating the effectivenness of our proposed method.

 ------------------